 - Take pictures of the driver’s personal info.
 If you are able to, get photos of all the drivers’ licenses and insurance cards.

-- Photograph the weather conditions.
+- Take Photographs of the weather conditions and visibility.
 Take photos of the sun, moon, clouds or rain to indicate the time of day and the visibility.

 - Photograph injuries.
 Get as many photos of your visible injuries and continue to take them over the course of your recovery making sure you show any bruising, discoloration, swelling and any new injuries that may have developed later.
 If feasible and consented to do so, take photos of the injuries sustained by the passengers and the other party.